How to Press Tofu

 I pressed tofu using the DIY method for years before finally getting a tofu press.
 Pressing tofu without a press is free, easy and more or less works just as well as using one.

-1. Open tofu and drain off the water.
+Step 1: Open tofu and drain off water.

 Below you can see a couple of other options for adding weight on top of the tofu.
 Try a few books, a couple of cans of food or a heavy frying pan.